UgCS Photogrammetry Technique

 - Stop and Turn: drone flies to the fixed point accurately, stays at that fixed point and then flies to next fixed point.

-- Bank Turn: the drone would fly with constant speed from one point to another without stopping.
+- Bank Turn: the drone would fly at a constant speed from one point to another without stopping.

-- Adaptive Bank Turn: It is almost the same performance like Bank Turn mode (Figure 12), but the real flight routine will be more accurately than Bank Turn.
+- Adaptive Bank Turn: It is almost the same performance like Bank Turn mode (Figure 12), but the real flight routine will be more accurate than Bank Turn.

 Figure 12: Illustration of typical DJI drone trajectories for Bank Turn and Adaptive Bank Turn types

-It is advisable to set camera to nadir position in first waypoint and in horizontal position before landing to prevent lenses from potential damage.
+It is advisable to set the camera to nadir position in the first waypoint and in a horizontal position before landing to prevent lenses from potential damage.